 California’s Labor Code Section 351 prohibits employers and their agents from sharing in or keeping any portion of a gratuity left or given to one or more employees by a customer or patron.
 It is also illegal for employers to make wage deductions from tips or use tips as direct or indirect credits against an employee’s wages.
 The law states that tips are the sole property of the employee or employees to whom they are given.

 In this case, the Los Angeles Times must be commended for its stellar watchdog reporting, shedding light on Amazon’s tip-dipping practice.
 It was their investigative report that led to the FTC launching an investigation.
 We are pleased to note that the drivers whose tips were stolen from them will be reimbursed.
 Wage theft in any form is unacceptable.
-If you believe your employer has not paid your due wages, please contact an experienced California employment lawyer to obtain more information about pursuing your legal rights.
+If you believe your employer has not paid your due wages, please get in touch with an experienced California employment lawyer to obtain more information about pursuing your legal rights.